 At the end of each live session

-Live classes consisted of live discussions using 1 or 2 thinking routines with the group.
+Live classes consisted of live discussions using 1 or 2 questioning frameworks to support and guide discussions with the group around art and objects.
 At the end of each discussion, I always made time to pause and reflect on the previous discussion.
-For example, after introducing Colour-Shape-Line, I asked the group:
+For example, after a discussion about the elements of an artwork, I asked the group:

-* How did thinking about the colours/shapes/line influence your thinking?
+* How did thinking about the colours, shapes, lines influence your thinking?

 * Did your interpretation and ideas about the painting change over time?